Generic selectors

 Photo by Icon Sport

 The European Cup final has been hosted on three occasions at the stadium, with English sides playing in all three.
-The first was in 1977 which saw Liverpool lift the trophy after beating German side, Borussia Monchengladbach, 2-1.
+The first was in 1977, when Liverpool lifted the trophy after beating German side Borussia Mönchengladbach 2-1.

 How do Roma and Lazio share a stadium?